 PURPOSE: In order to achieve full and equal access to and participation in science for women and girls, the empowerment of women and girls, the United Nations General Assembly declaring 11 February as the International Day of Women and Girls in Science.
 On 20 December 2013, the General Assembly adopted a resolution on science, technology and innovation for development, in which it recognized that full and equal access to and participation in science, technology and innovation for women and girls of all ages is imperative for achieving gender equality and the empowerment of women and girls.

-EVENTS: The Royal Academy of Science International Trust (RASIT), co-organizing and co-sponsoring Member States, UN Agencies and Intergovernmental Organizations are celebrating the 9th International Day of Women and Girls in Science Assembly.
+The Royal Academy of Science International Trust (RASIT), co-organizing and co-sponsoring Member States, UN Agencies and Intergovernmental Organizations are celebrating the 10th International Day of Women and Girls in Science Assembly.

 PODCASTS: Tackling some of the greatest challenges of the Agenda for Sustainable Development -- from improving health to combating climate change -- will rely on harnessing all talent.
 That means getting more women working in these fields.
 Diversity in research expands the pool of talented researchers, bringing in fresh perspectives, talent and creativity.
 Listen to the audio-podcasts!

-CAMPAIGN MATERIALS: Closing the Gender Gap in Science: Accelerating Action.
-This Day is a reminder that women and girls play a critical role in science and technology communities and that their participation should be strengthened.
+CAMPAIGN MATERIALS: This Day is a reminder that women and girls play a critical role in science and technology communities and that their participation should be strengthened.
 Your action will add to the collective voices on Equality in Science.
-Get the communication materials!
+Join the 2025 International Day of Women and Girls in Science campaign “Unpacking STEM Careers: Her Voice in Science and Get the communication materials!

 WHY WE CELEBRATE IT?